Showing posts with label One Patch quilt. Show all posts

 Of course, visits from quilters are always welcome, especially when they bring "show and tell."
 Here's Sheila with her Sunflower quilt and me with Wanda's Zig-Zags.

-Jenny graced us with fresh-picked cherry tomatoes and basil from her garden.
-Meanwhile, Jean shared delicious peach cobbler (made with real Georgia peaches) and the best blueberry pie I've ever tasted!
+Jenny graced us with fresh-picked basil and cherry tomatoes from her garden.
+Jean shared delicious peach cobbler (made with real Georgia peaches) and the best homemade blueberry pie I've ever tasted!

 Which enabling friend helped make this online purchase?
 I couldn't resist a few new American Jane fabrics in summer hues.

-Jim and I even attended a bridal shower hosted by friends, Mark and Linda, for their daughter and son-in-law to be.
+Jim and I even attended a bridal shower, hosted by friends, Mark and Linda, for their daughter and son-in-law to be.
 What lured us out on a 97-degree day was the promise of mango mimosas and eight different kinds of cake.
+Believe me, it did not disappoint!

 Thursday, February 12, 2009